aliktab/CoreLED/README.txt

-This library contains functions and classes for effective controlling of LEDs.
+This library contains service functions and classes for effective controlling of LEDs.

+ColorLED
- - ColorLED:	class support different color encodings and convert color to PWM value for RGB LED.
+Class support different color encodings and convert color to PWM value for RGB LED.